 - 1 tsp nutmeg

 - 1 tsp cinnamon

 - 2-3 habanero pepper - Use more or less, depending on your spice preference.

 - 1 tbsp oil

-- After the chicken has marinated, preheat your oven to 400°F (200°C).
-Place the marinated chicken wings on a baking sheet in a single layer.
+- Arrange the marinated chicken wings on a baking sheet in a single layer.

-- Once the chicken wings are done, serve immediately and enjoy!
+- Once the chicken wings are cooked to your satisfaction, serve them hot and enjoy!